 The problem is this: Not all testers know how to program.

-If you’re one of those testers or work on a team of testers where automation is required, but only a few of you know how to write code, read our blog post on Selenium Automation.
+If you’re one of those testers or work on a team of testers where automation is required, but only a few of you know how to write code, read our blog post Selenium Automation: what does it require?

 In this blog post, we’ll give you an overview of Selenium that will give you a basic understanding of the Selenium tool suite, the pros and cons of the tool as a whole, and a checklist that will help you evaluate if it fulfills your needs as a tester or testing team.